bensoltoff/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

-Benjamin Soltoff is an assistant instructional professor in computational social science and assistant director of the Masters in Computational Social Science at the University of Chicago.
-He is a political scientist with concentrations in American government, political methodology, and law and courts.
-Additionally, he has training and experience in data science, big data analytics, and policy evaluation.
-He currently teaches courses in social scientific research design, computational modeling, data science, math/statistics, and data visualization.
+I am an assistant instructional professor in computational social science and assistant director of the Masters in Computational Social Science at the University of Chicago.
+I teach learners social scientific research design, computational modeling, data science, math/statistics, and data visualization.

+I enjoy working with individuals from all backgrounds interested in applying computational methods to extract knowledge and inferences from a wide-range of domains.
+I have training and experience in data science and policy evaluation.
+In addition to my academic work, I offer consulting services for organizations interested in data science, including research and analysis as well as tailored workshops teaching programming skills to your employees.